 After the agreement is signed, the final step is taking delivery of your jet.
 This is an exciting moment where your planning comes to fruition.
 The process typically involves a final inspection of the aircraft to ensure it meets the agreed-upon conditions.
 You may also meet the dedicated crew if you’ve opted for a wet lease.
 Choosing the right leasing provider is like finding the perfect travel companion for your journey.
 With the keys in hand, you’re ready to enjoy the unparalleled freedom and convenience of private air travel, knowing you have a reliable aircraft ready whenever you need it.

-How to Choose the Right Leasing Partner
+How Do You Choose the Right Leasing Partner?

 Selecting a leasing partner is one of the most important decisions you'll make.
 This is more than a simple transaction; it's a relationship built on trust, safety, and a shared understanding of your travel needs.
 The right partner acts as an extension of your team, providing seamless service and expert guidance.
 Your goal is to find a company that not only has the right aircraft but also aligns with your standards for safety, service, and financial transparency.
 Think of it as vetting a long-term business partner.
 You’ll want to look closely at their operational history, the diversity of their fleet, their safety credentials, and the clarity of their contracts.
 A reputable company will be an open book, ready to answer your questions and provide the documentation you need to feel confident in your choice.
 Taking the time to perform this due diligence upfront will ensure a smooth and reliable travel experience for years to come.

-Evaluate Their Fleet and Availability
+Check Out Their Fleet and Aircraft Access

 The first thing to consider is whether a company’s fleet can meet your typical travel requirements.
 Do you usually take short regional trips or long-haul international flights?
 Do you travel solo or with a large team?
 A quality leasing partner should offer a diverse range of aircraft, from light jets for quick hops to heavy jets for cross-continental journeys.
 Beyond variety, look into the age and condition of the aircraft.
 A well-maintained, modern fleet is a strong indicator of a company’s commitment to quality and safety.
 Ask about their availability guarantees to ensure you can access an aircraft when you need it, especially during peak travel times.

-Assess Their Safety Record and Certifications
+Safety First: Vet Their Record and Certifications

 Safety is non-negotiable in private aviation.
 Before committing to a lease, you must thoroughly investigate a provider’s safety record.
 Ask for their safety ratings from third-party auditors like ARGUS and Wyvern, which are the gold standards in the industry.
 A top-tier operator will proudly share this information.
 Inquire about their crew's experience and training requirements—pilots should have extensive flight hours and receive recurrent training.
 A company’s commitment to safety is also reflected in its maintenance practices.
 A partner who invests in rigorous, proactive maintenance is one you can trust to prioritize your well-being above all else.